SEMI PENDANT COLLECTION

 The new editions all feature high-gloss finishes on the outer shade, referencing a taste for gleaming, reflective surfaces that emerged in the later years of the ’70s and persisted into the following decade.
-The inside of the shade is finished with an off-white matt, creating contrast and maximizing the spread of light.
+The inside of the shade is finished with an off-white matt, creating contrast and maximising the spread of light.